analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-brands.md

 :::danger

 Given that you have the ability to "schedule" reps, the table structure is a bit complex.
-Given that, the easiest way to get Ad Brand Product Group reps is to create a separate dataset.
+Given that, you will need to create a separate dataset to get Ad Brand Product Group reps.

+Here is a template that will return the "Current" rep based on the date the report was run.

+**<a  target="_blank"  href="/downloads/join-ad-brand-product-groups.tgz">[JOIN]-Ad Brand Product Groups</a>**

 :::